Trump says he is astounded that Obama has not endorsed Biden

-President Donald Trump on Wednesday questioned why President Barack Obama has not endorsed Joe Biden, his former vice president and apparent Democratic nominee.
+President Donald Trump on Wednesday questioned why former President Barack Obama has not endorsed Joe Biden, his former vice president and the apparent Democratic presidential nominee.

-Trump later added that Obama has to "come out at some point" because "he certainly does not want to see me for four more years."
-Obama previously said he would not endorse a candidate until a nominee is chosen.
+Trump later added that Obama has to "come out at some point," because "he certainly does not want to see me for four more years."
+Obama previously said he would not endorse a candidate until a nominee was chosen.
 NBC News is characterizing Biden as the apparent nominee at this time.

-In a Wednesday tweet, he blamed Sanders' Democratic primary loss on Sen. Elizabeth Warren, D-Mass., arguing that the Vermont lawmaker would have swept Super Tuesday dropped out earlier.
+In a tweet Wednesday, he blamed Sanders' primary loss on Sen. Elizabeth Warren, D-Mass., arguing that Sanders would have swept Super Tuesday had Warren dropped out earlier.

 Trump also urged Sanders' supporters to flip to support the GOP.
 "The Bernie people should come to the Republican Party, TRADE!" he tweeted.